 Joie Garlic Chopper.

-After you chop and/or mince garlic, create "balls" as large as a ping pong ball, or as small as you find to be managable.
-Pre-freeze the garlic bulbs for a few hours by placing the balls on a pan, cutting boad, parchment paper or wax paper.
-Pre-freezing will harden the garlic balls and make them easier to handle, and will keep them from sticking together.
+After you chop and/or mince garlic, create "balls" as large as a ping pong ball, or as small as you find to be manageable.
+Pre-freeze the garlic bulbs for a few hours by placing the balls on a pan, cutting board, parchment paper or wax paper.
+Pre-freezing will harden the garlic balls and make them easier to handle and will keep them from sticking together.
 After the balls freeze, place them into a air-tight seal bag or zip-lock bag.
 Seal and freeze.

 Freezing Garlic in Butter

 Garlic butter is essentially a compound butter.
-To stock your freezer with the magical combination, begin by softening unsalted butter and then mix together chopped or minced garlic.
+To stock, your freezer with the magical combination, begin by softening unsalted butter and then mix together chopped or minced garlic.
 A good ratio of garlic to butter is three or four large garlic cloves and six to eight tablespoons (1 stick) of unsalted butter.
 To add more flavor, try mixing in fresh or dried herbs such as oregano or parsley.
-Shape the compound-garlic butter into easy to use balls before freezing.
+Shape the compound-garlic butter into easy-to-use balls before freezing.
 Place the garlic butter in a zip-top bag or air-tight plastic or glass container.
-Another options is to fill ice cube trays with the compound butter which will allow you to use portions of little cubes of garlic butter with ease.
+Another option is to fill ice cube trays with the compound butter which will allow you to use portions of little cubes of garlic butter with ease.